johnedstone/raspberry-pico-adafruit-bme-sensor-blues-wireless/README.md

 ### Description
-* Getting started with Raspberry Pico, Adafruit BME280, and [Blues Wireless](https://blues.io/)
+* Getting started with Raspberry Pico, Adafruit BME680 and BME280, and [Blues Wireless](https://blues.io/)
 * Getting started with Adafruit Feather RP2040 and CircuitPython as well.

 #### Currently running